 We’re pleased to announce that we have some bursaries available (up to £1000 per bursary, plus free conference attendance) for overseas not-for-profit organisations whose abstracts have been accepted for the conference, but who would not be able to attend without support.
 These are funded by the University of Brighton’s Responsible Futures.
 Please note, we cannot offer a bursary without acceptance of an abstract(s).

-If you are interested applying for the bursary please contact email@example.com to request a form.
-The form will ask for a statement of up to 500 words stating what your organisation would contribute to the conference and the wider Resilience Revolution, over and above delivery of your talk or workshop, a budget for your attendance, and indication of any visa requirements.
+If you are interested applying for the bursary please download the application form and send it to email@example.com together with a copy of your abstract and confirmation that your abstract has been accepted for the conference.
+The form asks for a statement of up to 500 words stating what your organisation would contribute to the conference and the wider Resilience Revolution, over and above delivery of your talk or workshop, plus details of the budget for your attendance, and indication of any visa requirements.